Angie Palacios

 Angie Paola Palacios Dájomes (born September 12, 2000) is an Ecuadorian weightlifter and two time Youth World Champion competing in the 69 kg category until 2018 and 64 kg starting in 2018 after the International Weightlifting Federation reorganized the categories.
-She is the younger sister of three time Junior World Champion Neisi Dajomes.

 Career

 She competed in the 64 kg division at the 2019 Junior World Weightlifting Championships in Fiji winning silver medals in the snatch, clean & jerk, and total.
 Later she competed at the 2019 Pan American Games in the 64 kg division winning a bronze medal.

-She represented Ecuador at the 2020 Summer Olympics.
+Palacios represented Ecuador at the 2020 Summer Olympics.
+She placed sixth with a total of 226 kg.

-She won the gold medal in the women's 71 kg event at the 2022 Pan American Weightlifting Championships held in Bogotá, Colombia.
+Palacios won the gold medal in the women's 71 kg event at the 2022 Pan American Weightlifting Championships held in Bogotá, Colombia.
 She also won medals in the Snatch and Clean & Jerk events in this competition.

+Palacios won the gold medal in the women's 76 kg event at the 2022 South American Games held in Asunción, Paraguay.
+She won the gold medal in the women's 71 kg event at the 2023 Pan American Weightlifting Championships held in Bariloche, Argentina.
+In the same year, she won the silver medal in the women's 71 kg event at the World Weightlifting Championships held in Riyadh, Saudi Arabia.